 All students are welcome to contact the Dean of Students Office at any time.
 We will direct you to the individual on campus who can best help you resolve your concerns.

 Matters involving classroom expectations, interactions with a member of the faculty, and concerns related to assignment, test and course grades are resolved within Academic Affairs.
 You are encouraged to resolve immediate grading questions when they occur.
 The Faculty Handbook contains specific procedures for Grade Appeals.

 Begin by talking one-on-one with the instructor of the course.
 Request to make an appointment to speak to the faculty member, either by phone or in-person.
 Full-time faculty maintain regular office hours each week.
 Office hours are often listed in the course syllabus.
 In many cases, an individual conversation with a faculty member is all that is necessary to resolve the issue.

 If you are unable to resolve the conflict with the instructor, contact the department chairperson.
 The faculty are supervised by chairpersons.
 Chairpersons are supervised by Deans.
 Every Academic College has a Dean.
 If you are unsure who to speak with, contact us and we will direct you appropriately.
 Here is a list of academic departments.

 At times, the challenge of paying for college can feel overwhelming.
-When you are concerned about paying your bill, always begin by speaking with a professional financial counselor in Student Financial Services.
+When you are concerned about paying your bill, always begin by speaking with the staff in Student Financial Services.
 Call (573)651-2253, email firstname.lastname@example.org or visit the office on the lower level of Academic Hall.

 If your account is past due, a hold may be placed on your record to prevent future registration and your current enrollment may be cancelled.
-You can prevent this from happening by talking with a Financial Counselor before the payment due date and using a payment plan.
+You can prevent this from happening by talking with a Student Service Specialist before the payment due date and using a payment plan.